 Kakadu National Park is a World Heritage Area covering some 20,000 square kms.

 Waterfalls tumble from the red cliffs off the Arnhem Land escarpment into shady pools; tranquil wetlands teem with animal and bird life, while 40,000 years of Aboriginal cultural heritage is on display in the numerous hidden rock art galleries.
-Get away from the crowds on our active, walking based itinerary, which includes a cruise on the Yellow Waters (a favourite haunt of saltwater crocodiles).
-It's when you go for a walk beyond the main tourist sites that Kakadu will reveal its true magic.
+On this challenging trip we have picked the toughest walks in the National Park.
+Our walking based itinerary, which includes a cruise on the Yellow Waters (a favourite haunt of saltwater crocodiles), takes in the picturesque waterfalls that Kakadu is renowned for.

 Our collection of day walks venture into remote gorges and sparkling waterfalls, as well as visit ancient rock-art seen by very few visitors.
 The upgraded semi-permanent campsites encourage travellers to relax in idyllic tropical surrounds.
 All luggage and camping gear is transported by our professional support crew, freeing you to enjoy the diverse scenery, revel in the camaraderie of like-minded travellers and focus on achieving your goal.